Are Cat Years The Same As Human Years?Kira

 We would also like to mention the world’s longest-living cat, Creme Puff, who lived for 38 years!
 With some of these calculations, that averages to around 144 human age.

-So, maybe cats do work out to be younger than dogs after all, but are they smarter?
+So, maybe cats do work out to be younger than dogs after all, and cat years are not equal to human years.
+But are they smarter?
 Find out with our blog ‘Are Cats Smarter Than Dogs?’ found here!